hargurjeet/Hargurjeet/README.md

 In the past, I have worked with [**Shell India Market Pvt Ltd**](https://www.shell.in/) as Data Scientist.

+I have done engineering in the filed of Electronics and Commnuication and currently pursing my master from [**Liverpool John Moores University**](https://www.ljmu.ac.uk/)

 My hobbies includes writing tutorials, teach, content creation and build ML/DL Models at kaggle.